 I love horror movies based in hospitals especially if they’re made in the early 80’s and are really nasty.
-Another example is of course, Halloween 2 which is a peach of a movie.
+Another example is, of course, Halloween 2 which is a peach of a movie.
 But Visiting Hours is also a great movie.
-And the hospital the film is set it in seems to be a hundred times bigger than Haddonfield Memorial Hospital and has more than ten people in the whole establishment (staff included).
+And the hospital the film is set in seems to be a hundred times bigger than Haddonfield Memorial Hospital and has more than ten people in the whole establishment (staff included).

 Visiting Hours concerns Colt Hawker (no, his character isn’t a gay porn actor even though his name sounds like he should be) who is obsessed with Deborah Ballin, a TV journalist who campaigns for female victims of domestic violence at the hands of their partners.
-She is shown defending one such woman who was driven to murdering her husband after he had abused her.
-Hawker is triggered by this because of a childhood memory he has which recalls his mother throwing a pan of boiling oil in his father’s face after he had tried to beat her.
+She is shown defending one such woman who was driven to murder her husband after he had abused her.
+Hawker is triggered by this because of a childhood memory he has that recalls his mother throwing a pan of boiling oil in his father’s face after he had tried to beat her.

 Hawker invades Ballin’s home and sets out to kill her.
-After a really nasty confrontation Ballin is injured but survives and is taken to the local General Hospital.
+After a really nasty confrontation, Ballin is injured but survives and is taken to the local General Hospital.
 Colt learns where she is and starts to stalk her.